-Digital transformation means, in layman terms, employing technology to optimize the ways of doing business in order to deliver new value to customers and drive company growth.
+Digital transformation means, in layman terms, employing digital technology to optimize the ways of doing business, deliver new value to customers and drive company growth.

 It is not just about the digitisation of assets, procuring a CRM, building a new website, or automating an old process; it is a major change in how an organisation conducts its business and delivers value to its customers.
-It’s about taking a step back and revisiting everything you do, from internal systems to customer interactions, and everything in between.
+It’s about taking a step back and revisiting everything you do, from business models, governance and internal systems to customer interactions, and everything in between.

-It requires a major shift in leadership, the encouragement of innovation and creation of new business models, strong customer focus, digitization of assets, and increased use of technology to improve the experience of your organisation’s employees, customers, suppliers, partners, and stakeholders.
+It requires a major shift in leadership and company culture, the encouragement of innovation and creation of new business models, strong customer focus, digitization of assets, and increased use of technology to improve the experience of your organisation’s employees, customers, suppliers, partners, and stakeholders.

 The 4 Ps of Digital Transformation